karina-khan/dsci510_spring2026_final_project/README.md

-# AI Sentiment in Women's Media
+# Sentiment Toward AI in Women's Media
 ### An analysis of long-form YouTube videos and comments centred around women, across the timeline of the AI boom.

 Studies show that women adopt AI at rates 25% lower than men.
 Call it the